CharlesDavidEly/advanced-monte-carlo/README.md

 # Simulation Units

 This simulates underlying price movements in days, rather than in time periods shorter or longer than a day.

+# Limitations

+As the word "basic" in the name implies, this Monte Carlo specification does not account for everything.
+Specifically, it does not capture the empirical reality of volatility clustering, as could be done using a GARCH model.
+Moreover, it does not accurately capture the differentiated behavior between open market and after hours periods, as would a jump diffusion model.

+The primary impact of these limitations